 Every trip starts and ends as a pedestrian trip.
 The mission of the Pedestrian Program is to make Charlotte a more walkable city by supporting a pedestrian experience that is Safe, Useful, and Inviting.
 Those three themes are the focus of the

-In order to make Charlotte's streets and neighborhoods more walkable, the Pedestrian Program focuses its work in the following three areas:
+To make Charlotte's streets and neighborhoods more walkable, the Pedestrian Program focuses its work in the following three areas:

-- Community Investments - Read more about how the Pedestrian Program is improving walkability and public health throughout Charlotte.
+Community Investments - Read more about how the Pedestrian Program is improving walkability and public health throughout Charlotte.

-- Education & Outreach - Understand how walkable streets and neighborhoods impact a wide variety of issues.
+Education & Outreach - Understand how walkable streets and neighborhoods impact a wide variety of issues.

-- Long Range Planning - Providing a Safe, Useful, and Inviting pedestrian experience takes planning.
+Long Range Planning - Providing a Safe, Useful, and Inviting pedestrian experience takes planning.
 Learn more about the Charlotte WALKS pedestrian plan.

-Charlotte WALKS, the city’s first comprehensive pedestrian plan, attempts to do this by addressing three main priorities: creating a safe environment for pedestrians; providing a useful street network and land use mix to allow residents to accomplish tasks within close proximity; and making the streets and neighborhoods more comfortable and inviting.
+Charlotte WALKS, the city’s first comprehensive pedestrian plan, attempts to do this by addressing three main priorities: creating a safe environment for pedestrians; providing a useful street network and land use mix to allow residents to accomplish tasks within proximity, and making the streets and neighborhoods more comfortable and inviting.
 The plan’s “One Less Trip” study finds that even the smallest incremental changes in transportation policy and behavior can provide positive environmental and economic benefits, including job creation, household savings, improved health and wellbeing, and reduced gas emissions.